Convergence rates for the moment-SoS hierarchy: Limitations and improved rates

 \begin{rem}[On specialized Positivstellensätze] \leavevmode

-In this section we applied {\bf Theorem \ref{thm:OldBaldi}} to obtain degree bounds for quadratic module representations over the hypercube $\bK = [-1,1]$.
-Nevertheless, there exists specialized (and probably tighter) versions of effective Putinar Positivstellensätze on a variety of sets, such as the unit ball~\cite{slot2021christoffel}, the unit sphere~\cite{fang2021quantum} and, more recently, the hypercube~\cite{baldi2023psatz}.
-However, these effective P-sätze do not come with explicit bounds depending on $\deg(p)$ in addition to $\max_\bX p$ and $\min_\bX p$; more precisely, they include constants similar to the $\gamma(m,\vh)$ displayed in the current work, but that also depend on $\deg(p)$, i.e. under the form $\gamma(m,\deg(p))$.
-As the volume computing hierarchy involves polynomials $p$ with varying degrees $d \to \infty$, these bounds could not be directly plugged into our analyses, and would require to be specified into more explicit expressions to be useful in all applications of the moment-SoS hierarchy. \end{rem}
+There exist specialized (and probably tighter) versions of effective Putinar Positivstellensätze on a variety of sets, such as the unit ball~\cite{slot2021christoffel}, the unit sphere~\cite{fang2021quantum,schlosser2024specialized} and, more recently, the hypercube~\cite{baldi2023psatz,baldi2021moment}.
+They enjoy refined analysis and therefore provide -- in some sense -- sharper convergence rates.
+Therefore, if available, they may be preferable.
+However, some of these effective Positivstellensätze do not come with explicit bounds depending on $\deg(p)$ in addition to $\max_\bX p$ and $\min_\bX p$.
+Some others scale unfavorably in the degree $\deg (p)$ \cite{baldi2022moment,fang2021quantum} as a trade-off for other properties that are less important for our application.
+In~\cite{slot2021christoffel,schlosser2024specialized} specialized Positivstellensätze on the unit ball, respectively the sphere, are presented with relatively well-behaved growth in $\deg (p)$. \end{rem}